-The midterm exam is open book, meaning that you can consult the readings, video lectures and lectures slides while preparing the exams.
+The midterm exam is open book, meaning that you can consult the readings, your lecture notes, and lectures slides while preparing the exams.
 However, you may not work in groups; my expectation is that you hand in your own, original work.
 Failure to complete the midterm on your own, including plagiarism violations, will constitute a COAM violation.